 Tuition and Housing

-Tuition for the six-week program is $4,000, excluding application, registration and program fees.
+Tuition for the six-week program is $4,600, excluding application, fees and living expenses.
 On-campus dormitory-style accommodations are available, and students can purchase meal plans through Boston University.

 More information, including application materials, may be found at CELOP's Web site.